sonosaurus/sonobus/README.md

 ### On Linux

-Make sure you have `libopus` and the `libopus` development package (if necessary), as well as JACK and its development package.
+Make sure you have `libopus` and the `libopus` development package (libopus-dev), as well as JACK (jackd) and its development package.
+Also libasound2-dev , libx11-dev, libxext-dev, libxinerama-dev, libxrandr-dev, libxcursor-dev, libgl-dev, libfreetype-dev, libcurl4-dev.

     cd Builds/LinuxMakefile
     ./build.sh